emzarts/all/README.md

 * [Clickbait](https://emzarts.github.io/PWAtest1/)
   * This is a fun and simple project I made to learn more about JavaScript.
 It is also a progressive web app.
 * [HTML and CSS iPhone](https://codepen.io/emzarts/details/MbvJoe/)
   * This is a mockup iPhone made with HTML and CSS.
-When the home button is pressed the phone unlocks and displays images that can be scrolled through by clicking.
+When the home button is pressed the phone unlocks and displays images that can be viewed by clicking the screen.
 * [Sustainability in Wilton](https://emzarts.github.io/apes-passion-project/index.html)
   * Sustainability in Wilton was a website I designed for my AP Environmental Science class.
 It combines my passion for the environment and coding.